-Discover the best that Columbus has to offer at Catfish in the Alley on April 8-10, 2021.
+Discover the best that Columbus has to offer at Catfish in the Alley on April 11-12, 2025.
 Sample savory Mississippi farm-raised catfish, as well as other Southern fare, while enjoying the soulful sounds of blues music.
 This annual event features concerts, artisans, food vendors and fun for the whole family.
 Held each spring in Columbus, Catfish in the Alley is a tribute to the African American citizens of Columbus who contributed to the town’s rich political, historical, cultural and musical heritage.
-But don’t take our word for it – come see for yourself why Columbus is truly “The City That Has It All.”
+But don’t take our word for it – come see for yourself!
+Catch you in Columbus for Catfish in the Alley!

 Visit the world-famous “Catfish Alley,” where legendary bluesmen, such as Howlin’ Wolf, Bukka White and Big Joe Williams, got their start.
 Here nationally recognized artists, such as B.B.
 King, Duke Ellington, Little Richard, Louis Armstrong and James Brown, performed alongside Mississippi’s blues guitarists.
 Catfish in the Alley event headliners will wow the crowds with their original songs and reimagined takes on blues classics, so come early and leave late.
+Music starts at 10:00 with Keith and Margie followed by The Columbus Community Gospel Choir.
+At noon, Anissa “Bigg Sexyy” Hampton and the H-Funk Band take the stage.
+Our headliner, DK Harrell will play 1:30 until 3:00.
 Food vendors and artisans will also be onsite.

 Make plans to stay for the weekend.
 There are a number of lodging options for out-of-town guests.
 From the charming bed-and-breakfast where visitors can spend the night in a 19th-century Italianate mansion, to the well-appointed hotel room where guests can kick up their feet and relax, Columbus has more than 1,500 rooms to suit every budget and taste.
 For the sportsmen, those seeking to fully immerse themselves in the beauty of Columbus’ great outdoors or those wanting more privacy, there are also an abundance of RV parks and campsites.